What is Toner Powder? Is All Toner Powder Same?

 Mostly granulated plastic, early mixtures only added carbon powder and iron oxide, however mixtures have since been developed containing polypropylene, fumed silica, and various minerals for triboelectrification.

-One of the main problems with replacing the toner is the fact that the particles themselves are extremely small and are almost impossible to clean up once spilled.
+One of the main problems with replacing or getting out the toner is the fact that the particles themselves are extremely small and are almost impossible to clean up once spilled.

 Be sure that you try to remove the powder from the toner in an area that can easily be washed.
 Next major problem could again be the toner particle size.